 Family Life Center Opens

-In May 1987, the doors to the Mission’s “Family Life Center” were officially opened to serve homeless women and children in the area.
+In May 1987, the doors to the Mission’s “Family Life Center” were officially opened to serve women and children experiencing homelessness in the area.

 After several unsuccessful efforts to purchase the former Sears building on 7th and Lafayette, (which had been vacant since 1991), American General Life and Casualty Corporation, who owned the building, finally agreed to sell to the property to the Mission for $500,000 in 1999.

 After extensive remodeling, the Mission relocated from its properties on 7th and 8th Avenues near Demonbreun to their new location on Lafayette.
-The doors officially opened in February 2001 to serve homeless and addicted men in the community.
+The doors officially opened in February 2001 to serve men struggling with homelessness and addiction in the community.